termstandard/colors/README.md

 00000000: 1b50 3024 721b 5c0a                      .P0$r.\.
 ```

-This terminal did not even understand the DECRQSS request - its response was
+This terminal did not even understand the `DECRQSS` request - its response was
-`0$r`.
-We do not learn if it managed to set the color, but since it doesn't
+`CSI`+`0$r`.
+This does not indicate whether it set the color, but since it
-understand how to reply to our request it is unlikely to support truecolor
+doesn't understand how to reply to our request it is unlikely to support
-either.
+truecolor either.

 # Terminals + True Color